tjmdigital, April 22, 2020

-There is also an outstanding bug that we have raised on Kubernetes that is hit by GKE.
+There is also an outstanding bug that the Appvia team have raised on Kubernetes that is hit by GKE.
 This is an edge case situation if you end up running Pod’s directly and not Deployments and only happens if you enable pod security policies, (which we recommend doing for security reasons).

-If you are looking at production and have sensitive workloads, we advise that you implement everything inside of this article.
+If you’re looking at production and have sensitive workloads, we advise that you implement the following steps based on these problems you’re (most likely) having with your Kubernetes clusters.

 When you deploy a default Google Kubernetes Engine cluster